MemVerge/splash/doc/Design.md

   For instance, user can have a separate dedicated storage cluster for storing the shuffle data.
-* Through the implementation of the storage plugin, the user can have a separated storage cluster for shuffle data, which can provide large capacity and high reliability.
+* Through the implementation of the storage plugin, the user can have a separate storage cluster for shuffle data, which can provide large capacity and high reliability.
 * Compared to external shuffle service, Splash shuffle manager lives in the